Academic Calendar

 3 Credits Weekly (3-3-0)

-Over 70% of our planet is covered by ocean.
-If you can imagine a life form, it likely exists in the oceans.
-We now recognize our oceans are no longer a vast inexhaustible resource and play a vital role in the health of the biosphere.
+Over 70% of our planet is covered by oceans, which contain an amazing diversity of life.
+We now recognize that our oceans are no longer a vast, inexhaustible resource and play a vital role in the biosphere's health.
 This course explores the organisms and their adaptations to habitats from the deep sea to open ocean to intertidal habitats.
 Students will design research proposals to address knowledge gaps and debate human impacts on the oceans.
-This course includes an optional field trip to a coastal area.
+This course may include an optional field trip to a coastal area.

 Prerequisites: A minimum grade of C- in BIOL 208.